Simona Bertozzi is a choreographer, dancer and performer based in Bologna, where she graduated in Theatre and Dance Studies at Bologna University.

 In 2016 the Prometheus project sees the birth of its final tableau, And it burns, burns, burns.
 In this work there are five characters, adults and teenagers, together to reiterate the Prometheus’ technè consideration and the know-how handing down as an unlimited practice, aimed to upset the human nature.
 It’s a flame that does not extinguish.
 And the horizon stays suspended between the possibility of falling or elevation.

 In 2018 Bertozzi debuts with her new creation, Joie de vivre.
 Starting from the behaviours of the most ancient and common life forms of the Earth, the plants, Joie de Vivre does a choreographic research to investigate those attitudes, willingness’s, emerging behaviours that all the life forms, human being included, operate in the constant attempt to achieve a state of happiness.

-In 2019 the company is working on the re-arrangement of ILINX – playing vertigo for the Venice Biennale.
-ILINX, created in 2008, was the first action of Homo Ludens, a choreographic project created around the four play categories of Roger Caillois: Ilinx, Alea, Agon, Mimicry.
+In 2019 the company worked on the re-arrangement of ILINX – playing vertigo, which debuted at the Venice Biennale.
+ILINX, originally created in 2008, was the first action of Homo Ludens, a choreographic project created around the four play categories of Roger Caillois: Ilinx, Alea, Agon, Mimicry.

 Bertozzi’s works have been shown all over Europe and abroad.

 Since 2015, the company is supported by Regione Emilia Romagna and by the Italian Ministry of Culture.